Alexander Isley leads our team of designers, writers, and planners, establishing the strategic and creative vision in

 Alex holds a degree in Environmental Design from North Carolina State University and a BFA from The Cooper Union in New York.
 He has taught graphic design, typography, and exhibit design at Cooper Union, RISD, and the School of Visual Arts.
 He has served as a lecturer and critic in the graduate program of the Yale School of Art.

 In 1993 Alex was named an inaugural member of “The I.D.
 40,” a survey of the country’s leading design innovators.
 His work is in the permanent collections of the Museum of Modern Art, the Smithsonian Institution, and the Library of Congress.

 Alex is a recipient of the NY Art Directors Club Herb Lubalin Memorial Award for Art Direction and Design, the NEA International Design Education Fellowship, and the Federal Design Achievement Award.

 In 1998 Alex was elected to membership in AGI (Alliance Graphique Internationale).
-He is past president of AIGA (the professional association for design) New York, and is currently a member of the AIGA/CT advisory board and an AIGA Fellow.
+He is past president of AIGA (the professional association for design) New York, is currently a member of the AIGA/CT advisory board, and is an AIGA Fellow.